johann-solo/oliveandmango.github.io/_posts/blog/2016-11-09-curry-fish.md

 categories: blog
 tags:
   - food
-excerpt: "<p>No time to cook?
+excerpt: "<p>Don't have a lot of time to cook?
 Try this simple and delicious solution</p>"
 ---

 Weekdays can go so fast and be such a blur sometimes for us and sometimes it's hard to know what to make for dinner everyday.
 This is one of the reasons I always include a curry in the week's meal plan.
 This is what we would call "curry in a hurry" though.
 It's not a complex curry but a really simple yet still flavorful curry.
 Creamy and coconutty too.
 I usually do it with vegetables or with a white fish.
 I find those are the easiest if you have little meal prep time because they don't require lots of time for seasoning.